 Since the release of the IPCC report (2014), there have been many new publications reporting annual soil GHG balances.
-These data are enough for constructing more site specific Efs as our results show.
+These data are enough for constructing more site specific EFs as our results show.
 Yet, as we pointed out in an earlier study (Jauhiainen et al., 2019) there has been little consistency in including environmental data in the publications that would facilitate efficient re-use and pooling of data.
-Consequently, the effort to identify the major drivers of the variation in soil GHG balance (and Efs) from the potential predictors describing soil, vegetation and climate characteristics may not have led to optimal choices, as we were limited to variables that were at least somewhat consistently reported.
+Consequently, the effort to identify the major drivers of the variation in soil GHG balance (and EFs) from the potential predictors describing soil, vegetation and climate characteristics may not have led to optimal choices, as we were limited to variables that were at least somewhat consistently reported.
 In this study, the predictive power of the "best" multivariate models was reasonable, ranging from 28% for CH4 to 51% for N2O.
 As expected, variables describing soil nutrient status, both continuous and categorical, were significantly related to the soil GHG balances, and an increase in soil nutrient status led to higher emissions of CO2 and N2O but lower CH4 emissions or even switch into a small sink.
 Overall, the responses of CO2 and N2O often go hand in hand in the opposite direction compared to CH4.
 This may be explained by the WT that, unfortunately, was not so generally available in the publications that it could have been used in the models (Jauhiainen et al., 2019).
-A deeper WT will increase the extent of the oxic surface soil layer where CH4 oxidation takes place and thus reduces the emission (Minkkinen and Laine 2006; Ojanen et al., 2010; Jauhiainen et al., 2019; Rey-Sanchez et al., 2019), while it also allows for more efficient aerobic decomposition that leads to a higher CO2 emission (e.g., Jaatinen et al., 2008; Minkkinen et al., 2018; Ojanen and Minkkinen, 2019) and also to some extent, although not linearly, favours processes that increase N2O emission (Pärn et al., 2018).
+A deeper WT will increase the extent of the oxic surface soil layer where CH4 oxidation takes place and thus reduces the emission (Minkkinen and Laine 2006; Ojanen et al., 2010; Jauhiainen et al., 2019; Rey-Sanchez et al., 2019), while it also allows for more efficient aerobic decomposition that leads to a higher CO2 emission (e.g., Jaatinen et al., 2008; Ojanen and Minkkinen, 2019) and also to some extent, although not linearly, favours processes that increase N2O emission (Pärn et al., 2018).
 The relatively low power of the CH4 model may be due to the sources and sinks all being so small in drained forests that their overall variation was clearly smaller than that in the explanatory variables.
-On the other hand, strong dependence of the annual soil CH4 balance on both WT and tree stand volume has been observed in earlier studies (Minkkinen et al., 2007; Ojanen et al., 2010).
+On the other hand, strong dependence of the annual soil CH4 balance on both WT and tree stand volume has been observed in earlier studies (Minkkinen et al., 2007;).
 Tree stand volume and the depth of the WT are generally positively correlated, which is most probably the causal reason for the relationship.
 The relationship was not well present in this pooled data, possibly due to the skewed distribution of the data that the log-transformation may not have fully remedied.

 The WT is generally deeper in nutrient-rich sites that are more densely stocked (Ojanen et al., 2013), in warmer climatic conditions where evapotranspiration is higher, and under deciduous trees that show higher evapotranspiration than conifers (Leppä et al., 2020).
 This was well reflected in the models.
-Tree stand characteristics, including the stand type (conifer, deciduous, mixed), are thus potentially very useful for predicting emissions as in peatlands they reflect both the site nutrient status and WT regime (e.g. Laine et al., 2006).
+Tree stand characteristics, including the stand type (conifer, deciduous, mixed), are thus potentially very useful for predicting emissions as in peatlands they reflect both the site nutrient status and WT regime (e.g. Laine et al., 2004).
 Litter quality further differs between the stand types (Preston et al., 2000; Cornwell et al., 2008), which may explain the higher CO2 emissions from deciduous stands that generally produce more readily decomposable litter than coniferous stands.
 However, why N2O emissions were highest in mixed stands remains unexplained.
-Overall, it must be noted that the data included in this study were solely from stands that had not been recently managed, and thus, any "odd" values are not (or should not be) caused by management events.
-Short-term management impacts need to be studied separately, and currently, there is data from a very limited number of sites concerning, e.g., impacts of different cuttings (e.g., Korkiakoski et al., 2020, 2023).
+It must be noted that the literature data were solely from stands that had not been recently managed, and short-term management impacts need to be studied separately.